KeburFantahun/CaseStudy2DDS_KeburF/README.md

 ## Folder & File Information
 - `/Data` contains the summary of the Case Study 2 analysis and data
 - `/Html` contains the knit Html Report for the Analysis
-- `/Prediction` contains the prediction csv file
+- `/Prediction` contains the csv file that has predictions for Attrition; CaseStudy2Predictions_Fantahun_Attrition.csv
 - `/Presentation` contains the powerpoint slide deck
+- `/Regression` contains the csv file that has the regression for Salary; CaseStudy2Regression_Fantahun_Salary.csv
 - `/src` contains our R-Markdown (RMD) source code

 ## Instructions to the run the code locally